TehMuffinMoo/ibPS/docs/CSP/Universal DDI/Get-B1ForwardLookingDelegation.md

 Accepts either an Object, ArrayList or String containing one or more custom filters.
 See here for usage: https://ibps.readthedocs.io/en/latest/#-customfilters

+# .PARAMETER RealmID
+#     Use this parameter to query using a particular federated realm id, without looking up the realm by name first.

 ```yaml
 Type: Object
 Parameter Sets: (All)